-- Two A-levels or equivalent qualifications (minimum 32 UCAS points) at level 3 plus two years' relevant business work experience (reference required).
+Two A-levels or equivalent qualifications (minimum 32 UCAS points) at least 3 plus 2 year’s work experience (reference required)

 References from an official email address (ie. NOT Outlook, Gmail, Yahoo, etc.) This can be from your previous institution if you were a student in the last 4 years or from a line manager if you are currently working.